ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

 ## Parser strategy

-1. Parse JSON-LD payloads that expose `Product`/`Offer` schema nodes and normalise the core fields: title, price, priceCurrency, availability, sku/partNumber, canonical URL, image, and category.
+1. Parse JSON-LD payloads that expose `Product`/`Offer` schema nodes and normalise the core fields: title, sku/partNumber, canonical URL, image, and category.
+(Price and availability values are ignored to keep the export schema stable.)
 2. Fallback to DOM heuristics when schema data is missing.
-The fallback looks at Open Graph tags, breadcrumb navigation, price widgets, and inline availability strings.
+The fallback walks a selector cascade in the following order and returns the first non-empty value:
+   - `h1.product-detail__name`
+   - `h1.pdp-product-name`
+   - `.product-detail__summary h1`
+   - `.product__title`
+   - `meta[property="og:title"]`
+   - `meta[name="twitter:title"]`
+   If every selector fails on a live page, the parser returns `null` and the provider records `BUY_URL = "Product Not Found"` with `BUY_Error = "not found"`.

 ## Provider flow

 The provider first requests `/[locale]/p/<SKU>` (default locale is `us/en`).
-If the product page cannot be parsed or returns a `404`, the provider fetches `/[locale]/search?q=<SKU>` and pulls the first product card link before re-running the parser.
+If the product page cannot be parsed (including empty-DOM responses) or returns a `404`, the provider fetches `/[locale]/search?q=<SKU>` and pulls the first product card link before re-running the parser.
 Successful results include `source: "HPE Buy (buy.hpe.com)"` and an additional `fetchedFrom` field indicating whether the direct or search fallback succeeded.

 ## Aggregator integration